starknet-edu/starknetbook/src/ch02-04-katana.md

 # Katana: A Local Node

-`Katana` is an indispensable tool designed to aid in local development.
+`Katana` is designed to aid in local development.
 This creation by the [Dojo
 team](https://github.com/dojoengine/dojo/blob/main/crates/katana/README.md)
 enables you to perform all Starknet-related activities in a local